Skip to content

 How introductory 0% APR works

 Balance transfer fees still apply.
-Most cards charge 3 to 5% of the transferred amount as a one-time fee.
-A $10,000 balance transfer with a 3% fee costs $300 upfront.
-That is still far cheaper than 24% APR, but it is not free.
+Most cards charge 3 to 5% of the transferred amount upfront.
+A $10,000 balance transfer with a 3% fee costs $300 — still far cheaper than 24% APR, but not free.

 New purchases may not be at 0%.
 Some cards only offer 0% on balance transfers, not new purchases.
-If you use the card for new spending, those charges may accrue interest at the regular rate.
 Read the terms carefully.

-Deferred interest is different from 0% APR.
-Some store cards (furniture stores, electronics retailers) offer “no interest if paid in full within 12 months.”
-This is deferred interest, not 0% APR.
-If you do not pay the full balance by the deadline, you owe all the interest that would have accrued from the original purchase date.
-On a $2,000 purchase at 27% APR over 12 months, that is roughly $540 in retroactive interest.
-The CFPB has detailed guidance on how deferred interest plans work.
+Deferred interest is completely different from 0% APR.
+Store cards at furniture or electronics retailers often offer “no interest if paid in full within 12 months.”
+This is deferred interest, not true 0% APR.
+If you do not pay the full balance by the deadline, you owe all the interest that would have accrued from the original purchase date — retroactively.
+On a $2,000 purchase at 27% APR over 12 months, that is roughly $540 in surprise interest.
+The CFPB has detailed guidance on how deferred interest traps work.

 How to never pay credit card interest